spyroot/photongen/build_iso/README.md

 # This is VMware tinytkg photon os DPDK build system for realtime kernel.

 The automated build system, first build a reference iso file.
-For example local dir contains ph4-rt-refresh.iso

-build_and_exec.sh first builds a container and land to a bash.

-So first step build new ISO used for kick start unattended install.
+For example local directory contains ph4-rt-refresh.iso.  **build_and_exec.sh** first builds a workspace container and land to a bash.
+So first step build, it builds a new ISO used to kick start the unattended install.

 ```
 ./install_vault_linux.sh
 ./build_and_exec.sh
 ```

 Example

 ```
 ./build_and_exec.sh
 Step 1/10 : FROM ubuntu:22.04